“Apprentice electrician” means a person learning the trade under the personal supervision of a state-licensed electrician.

 Successfully completed five hundred seventy six (576) hours of training approved by the board and completed eight thousand (8,000) hours’ experience in installing and repairing electrical wiring, apparatus, and equipment; which experience may not be obtained in less than three years.

 Successfully completed at least two years of electrical school approved by the board and completed eight thousand (8,000) hours’ experience in installing and repairing electrical wiring, apparatus, and equipment; which experience may not be obtained in less than three years.
+The board may determine equivalent hours of education that may be applied as a credit against the eight thousand hours’ experience requirement under this paragraph.

 Registration is required within 6 months of employment.